Assault and Battery Criminal Defense Attorney to Fight your charge in Fort Lauderdale and South Florida

 Criminal charges always feel stressful.
 Whether you - or someone you know - have been charged with an assault or battery crime, the prospect of jail, finding a lawyer and what this means for your future can certainly be overwhelming.
-Perhaps you haven’t even been arrested yet, but maybe the police are at your door and you just learned you’re being investigated for an assault or battery crime in South Florida.
+Perhaps you haven’t even been arrested yet, but maybe the police are at your door and you just learned you’re being investigated for a battery or assault crime in South Florida.

-We know facing assault or battery charges can be overwhelming, but Rossen Law Firm is here to offer the strongest and most up to date defense possible.
+We know facing a battery or assault charges can be overwhelming, but Rossen Law Firm is here to offer the strongest and most up to date defense possible.

 What is an Assault and Battery Crime in Florida?An assault crime is when someone threatens in word or action to harm someone and creates fear that the harm is unavoidable.
 A battery crime is when someone actually touches or injures another person against their will.